 The deal helps Cisco and Ericsson counter the merger of

 , which created the second biggest provider of telecom equipment (

 Cisco sold the Service Provider Video CPE business to Technicolor for $542 million ($372 million in cash and $170 million in Technicolor stock) in order to investments and accelerate the shift of its service provider video products toward cloud, security, and software-based services.

 Cisco actively acquires companies to expand technologies and fill gaps.

 Cisco started 2017 with the $3.7 billion acquisition of AppDynamics, which develops software that monitors performance of applications.
 The acquisition further fills out Cisco's networking software lineup.
-Cisco agreed to buy AppDynamics just before the company's scheduled initial public offering.
+Cisco's acquisition offer came just before AppDynamics sold stock to the public in an initial public offering.
 The deal, concluded in March 2017,

 In 2016 Cisco completed the acquisition of Jasper, which develops a cloud-based Internet of Things (IoT) service platform, for $1.4 billion.
 With the deal, Cisco can provide more comprehensive range of IoT products and services.